 Land amounting to 2.4 ha is allocated for a residential development of at least 55 dwellings.
-Development will be subject to compliance with adopted Development Plan policies and the following criteria:
+Development will be subject to compliance with adopted Development Plan policies and (MM105) the following criteria:

 - 1. Access to be obtained from Chapel Street through permitted development site: Old Coal Yard, Chapel Street including associated highway and footway improvements; - 2.
 Appropriate density and design to reflect and respect existing development; - 3.
-Retention of existing boundary trees and hedges, where appropriate; - 4.
-Appropriate sustainable surface water attenuation measures are provided; and - 5. a pre-application enquiry with Anglian Water Services is required for this site in accordance with the Water Cycle Study to demonstrate that sufficient capacity is available to transfer wastewater for treatment.
-Where insufficient capacity within the wastewater network is identified, financial contributions may be sought.
+Retention of existing boundary trees and hedges, where appropriate; - Appropriate sustainable surface water attenuation measures are provided; - 5.
 Development proposals should have regard to the findings of the Water Cycle Study which indicates potential issues with the wastewater network capacity.
-Applications will need to demonstrate appropriate solutions have been identified; - 6.
-The scheme's design will preserve or where possible enhance the setting of nearby designated and non-designated heritage assets, with particular regard to the Conservation Area. - 3.333 The site is situated upon 2.4 hectares of Grade 3 agricultural land to the north of the existing settlement boundary.
+Applications will need to demonstrate appropriate solutions have been identified; and - 6.
+The scheme's design will preserve or where possible enhance the setting of nearby designated and non-designated heritage assets, with particular regard to the Conservation Area (MM105).

+3.316 The site is situated upon 2.4 hectares of Grade 3 agricultural land to the north of the existing settlement boundary.
 There is existing development to the south of the site with agricultural land to the east.
-To the west of the site there is an outline planning permission on the Old Coal Yard site, previously an allocated site (SH1) through the Adopted Site Specific Policies and Proposals Development Plan document, and this would allow for appropriate access onto the preferred site. - 3.334 The site itself is within 800m (10 minutes walking distance) to key services, meaning that the site is sustainable and will limit the use of personal car journeys. - 3.335 The Breckland Settlement Fringe Landscape Assessment indicated that the site is situated within the Crows Hill and Thorpe Row Arable Plateau which is a landscape that is classified as having Moderate/ High sensitivity to change. - 3.336 There are Nno known fundamental constraints regarding the site.
-The Historic Characterisation Study determined that development of the site would have limited impact on the historic environment. - 3.337 The Councils Water Cycle Study identifies potential capacity limitations with the wastewater network transferring foul sewerage to the Waste Water Treatment Works.
+To the west of the site there is an outline planning permission on the Old Coal Yard site, previously an allocated site (SH1) through the Adopted Site Specific Policies and Proposals Development Plan document, and this would allow for appropriate access onto the preferred site.

+3.317 The site itself is within 800m (10 minutes walking distance) to key services, meaning that the site is sustainable and will limit the use of personal car journeys.

+3.318 The Breckland Settlement Fringe Landscape Assessment indicated that the site is situated within the Crows Hill and Thorpe Row Arable Plateau which is a landscape that is classified as having Moderate/ High sensitivity to change.

+3.319 There are no known fundamental constraints regarding the site.
+The Historic Characterisation Study determined that development of the site would have limited impact on the historic environment.
+(MIN31)

+3.320 The Councils Water Cycle Study identifies potential capacity limitations with the wastewater network transferring foul sewerage to the Waste Water Treatment Works.
 Applicants are encouraged to work with Anglian Water Services and the Council to demonstrate sufficient capacity is, or can be made available in the foul sewerage network in time to serve the development.
 Temporary solutions may be acceptable in the interim, or phasing of the development may be required.
-If acceptable permanent solutions are not possible, proposals will not be supported.
+If acceptable permanent solutions are not possible, proposals will not be supported (MM106).